 - cranial vault

-Classical signs described on ultrasound include:
+Classical signs described on ultrasound include

-MRI is the modality of choice for detecting and characterising the full constellation of findings associated with Chiari II malformations.
+MRI is the modality of choice for detecting and characterizing the full constellation of findings associated with Chiari II malformations.
 The key features are discussed below, whereas the wide range of associated abnormalities (see above) are discussed separately.

-- the brainstem appears 'pulled' down with an elongated and low lying fourth ventricle
+- the brainstem appears 'pulled' down with an elongated and low-lying fourth ventricle

-- the tectal plate appears beaked: inferior colliculus is elongated and points posteriorly, with resulting angulation of the aqueduct which results in aqueductal stenosis and hydrocephalus
+- the tectal plate appears beaked: the inferior colliculus is elongated and points posteriorly, with resulting angulation of the aqueduct which results in aqueductal stenosis and hydrocephalus

 Treatment and prognosis